Ultrapure Water - The Solution Behind Great Science

 To quickly match your intended application with a recommended water type (and associated acceptable levels of organic content, nucleases, endotoxins, etc.), please download our guide– Pure Water: The Essence Of The Lab.

-ELGA LabWater Provides Labs with A Reliable Source Of Ultrapure Water
+ELGA LabWater Provides Labs Around The World With Reliable Ultrapure Water Systems

-ELGA LabWater has been working in laboratory water purification exclusively for almost 80 years, making us the world leaders in this critical lab reagent.
+ELGA LabWater has been working in laboratory water purification exclusively for almost 80 years, making us the world leaders in this area.

 If you would like to discover more about using ultra pure water for highly sensitive analysis, please contact our team of Laboratory Water Specialists.